monu1041/FeedTheMonsterJS/README.md

 2. Clone the repo by running the following:
    `  https://github.com/curiouslearning/FeedTheMonsterJS`

-3. Now build the project using `tsconfig.json`.
+3. Now build the project using `tsconfig.json`,
+Also using shortcut Shift+b .

 4. Next install NPM packages:
    `   npm install`